go-acme/lego/README.md

 	// We specify an http port of 5002 and an tls port of 5001 on all interfaces
 	// because we aren't running as root and can't bind a listener to port 80 and 443
 	// (used later when we attempt to pass challenges).
-Keep in mind that we still
+Keep in mind that you still
 	// need to proxy challenge traffic to port 5002 and 5001. client.Challenge.SetHTTP01Address(":5002")
 	client.Challenge.SetTLSALPN01Address(":5001")